 Feeling stressed?
 If you are a woman, hugging your romantic partner may help dissolve those anxious emotions.

-Women who embraced the love of their life prior to a stress-inducing event had lower levels of the stress hormone cortisol in their saliva compared with women who did not do so, according to a study out of Ruhr University Bochum, in Bochum, Germany.
+Women who embraced the love of their life prior to a stress-inducing event had lower levels of the stress hormone cortisol in their saliva compared with women who did not do so, according to a recent study out of Ruhr University Bochum, in Bochum, Germany.

 Interestingly, the same effect was not present in men.
 The study authors note that past research has shown that “women perceive affective touch as significantly more pleasant compared to men.”